-In order to receive a master's degree, The Graduate School requires students to fulfill a set of standard requirements related to coursework, grades, degree timeline, and culminating steps to graduation.
+To receive a master's degree, The Graduate School requires students to fulfill a set of standard requirements related to coursework, grades, degree timeline, and culminating steps to graduation.
 To be conferred a master's degree, the student must:

-- Meet the minimum residency requirement by completing 9 graded courses at Northwestern. - Complete all required coursework and program requirements for the degree, including a master's exam or thesis, while maintaining a minimum GPA of 3.0. - Maintain satisfactory academic progress in regards to academic integrity, research integrity, and degree timeline. - File for graduation by submitting Application for a Degree and Master's Degree Completion Forms by the official deadlines in the quarter when degree work will be completed.
+- Complete all required coursework and program requirements for the degree, including a master's exam or thesis, while maintaining a minimum GPA of 3.0. - Maintain satisfactory academic progress in regard to academic integrity, research integrity, and degree timeline. - File for graduation by submitting Application for a Degree and Master's Degree Completion Forms by the official deadlines in the quarter when degree work will be completed.